Konfekt/vim-alias/README.md

 # vim-alias

 This plugin lets you define command-line abbreviations that only expand at the beginning of the command-line prompt by a command `:Alias`.
-These command-line abbreviations work like the bash aliases, except that the alias is substituted in-place.
+These command-line abbreviations work like bash aliases, except that the alias is substituted in-place.

 Check out [why](https://konfekt.github.io/blog/2016/10/03/get-the-leader-right) an alias is most often preferable to a `<leader>` mapping!